Certifying rings of integers in number fields: Resultants and Discriminants

 More generally, let $K = F(\alpha)$ be a finite separable field extension of $F$ (e.g. $K$ a number field and $F = \QQ$).
 Letting the conjugate roots of $\alpha$ in the algebraic closure be numbered $\alpha_1, \dots, \alpha_n$, then the discriminant of $1, \alpha, \ldots, \alpha^{n-1}$ is equal to $\prod_i \prod_{j > i} (\alpha_j - \alpha_i)^2$.
 This result was already available in \mathlib.
 However, the value of the discriminant is not directly computable.
 Thus, we define a computable notion of discriminant for an explicitly given polynomial.

 In the remainder of this section, let $R$ be an integral domain, $f, g$ be polynomials of degree $n$ and $m$ respectively with coefficients given by $f(X) = a_n X^n + \cdots + a_1 X + a_0 \in R[X]$ and $g(X) = b_m X^m + \cdots + b_1 X + b_0 \in R[X]$.
-Our path towards formalized computation of the discriminant starts with the notion of the \emph{resultant} $\Res(f, g)$ defined as the determinant of the \emph{Sylvester matrix} of dimension $(m + n) \times (m + n)$, determined by the coefficients of $f$ (see \cite{sylvester} for a transposed version with $f$ and $g$ interchanged).
-We define the discriminant of a polynomial $f$ as $\Disc(f) = \Res(f, f')$ where $f'$ is the formal derivative of $f$.
-This differs slightly from the usual definition, which includes a scaling factor depending on the leading coefficient and the degree of $f$.
+Our path towards formalized computation of the discriminant starts with the \emph{resultant} $\Res(f, g)$ defined as the determinant of the \emph{Sylvester matrix} of dimension $(m + n) \times (m + n)$, determined by the coefficients of $f$ and $g$ (see \cite[IV, \S 8]{Lang} for a transposed version with $f$ and $g$ interchanged and coefficients reversed); we work out an example in Appendix~\ref{appendix:sylvester-computation}.
+Let $f$ be a polynomial with formal derivative $f'$, then $\Res(f, f')$ is divisible by the leading coefficient $a_n$ of $f$; one sees this by inspection of the last row of the Sylvester matrix, which contains two nonzero entries: $a_n$ and $n a_n$.
+We define the discriminant of a polynomial $f$ with leading coefficient $a_n$ such that $a_n \Disc(f) = (-1)^{n(n - 1)/2} \Res(f, f')$, by modifying the Sylvester matrix to divide the last row by $a_n$, and multiplying the determinant of this modified matrix by the desired sign.

 Our definition of the resultant allows for direct evaluation, but we need the relation to the discriminant of a power basis.
 The main theorem we proved expresses the resultant of two polynomials in terms of their roots: \begin{theorem} Let $f, g \in R[X]$ be polynomials and assume they split completely: $f(X) = a_n \prod_i (X - \alpha_i)$ and $g(X) = b_m \prod_i (X - \beta_i)$, then: